SCHEDULE OF EVENTS

-Join Susan Hunsberger as our moderator for a round table discussion on recognizing mental issues in clients, dealing with--and FIRING--difficult clients, and tips for working with anxiety and OCD issues.
+Join Susan Hunsberger as our moderator for a round table discussion on recognizing mental health issues in clients, dealing with, and "firing" difficult clients, and tips for working with clients with anxiety, depression, and OCD tendencies.
 Listen to a few of our NAPO chapter members share their sticky situations and learn how they navigated through them.

 Please note that for a round table discussion to be a success everyone must come without judgment and with respect for their peers.
 This is a forum in which ~ for the richest outcomes ~ we should feel free to be open and vulnerable.
 Tremendous learning can take place when we do this and become receptive to new ideas!
 As a reminder, we have all pledged to honor and uphold the NAPO Code of Ethics.

 If you have a relevant situation to share please email Susan Hunsberger by June 10th.

 About Our Moderator

 Our very own Susan Hunsberger, MA, CD and ADD Specialist and owner of Strategize Organize, LLC, believes that organizing, while rarely taught, is a learn-able skill.
 By listening gently to her clients and honoring their unique situations, she helps them find hopeful, practical solutions and equips them with strategies to carry forward into their everyday lives.